 Remuneration policy at a glance

-According to the Remuneration Policy for Governing Bodies of Wärtsilä (the “Remuneration Policy” or “Policy”), remuneration at Wärtsilä shall follow ’Pay for Performance’ principles of being responsive, transparent, competitive, and aligning relevant interests.
+According to the Remuneration Policy for Governing Bodies of Wärtsilä (the “Remuneration Policy” or “Policy”), remuneration at Wärtsilä shall follow ’Pay for Performance’ principles of being responsive, transparent, competitive and aligning relevant interests.
 These principles are used for structuring the reward approach throughout the organisation, and are designed to align employee rewards with the interests of the company and its shareholders.

 Remuneration for the Board of Directors (the “Board”) consists of annual fees for Board membership, attendance fees, and committee fees.
-Fees vary based on position, workload, and responsibility.
+Fees vary based on position, workload and responsibility.
 Annual fees are paid in shares and cash, attendance and committee fees in cash.
 The Annual General Meeting (“AGM”) decides on the fees for each term of office.

-Remuneration of the Chief Executive Officer (the “CEO”) consists of a base salary, pension, and benefits as well as short- and long-term incentives.
+Remuneration of the Chief Executive Officer (the “CEO”) consists of a base salary, pension and benefits, as well as short- and long-term incentives.
 The objective is to have a good balance of rewarding elements, and to guarantee a market competitive level of fixed remuneration.
-This is supplemented with short- and longterm incentive schemes aimed at driving company performance and providing an appropriate reward.
+This is supplemented with short- and long-term incentive schemes aimed at driving company performance and providing an appropriate reward.

 The Board may deviate from the Policy in extraordinary circumstances.

-2020 Remuneration at a glance
+2021 Remuneration at a glance

-The Board fees approved for 2020 were the same as in 2019, and the Board’s remuneration remained unchanged.
+The Board fees approved for 2021 were the same as in 2020 and the Board’s remuneration remained unchanged.